Aller au contenu

 Préparation Ordinateur

 By default, all vector layers are searchable.
 When configuring your project in QGIS, it is possible to exclude vector layers from search results.
-To do so, open the project properties dialog and switch to the Data Sources panel, where you will be presented with a layers capabilities table widget.
+To do so, open the Project > Properties > Data Sources , where you will be presented with a layers capabilities table widget.
 From there, use the Searchable checkbox to include/exclude specific layers.